Have Questions? Contact Us

 There is no minimum Significant Investment amount necessary for subsequent applications after an initial Domestic Marketing approval for a release.

 The Significant Investment is a crucial element to the application process.
 It will be used to determine the level of grant funding you will be eligible to receive.
 For major label releases the funding may be matched up to a maximum of 100% of the investment.
 For independent labels the funding may be matched up to a maximum of 200% of the investment.
+Funding amounts for bundles are capped at $20,000 for domestic marketing applications and $5,000 to $10,000 for international marketing applications depending on the territory.
 The investments must be true out of pocket, non-recoupable, 3rd party spending.
-You will not be permitted to use FACTOR funding or money from any other funding source as a component of your Significant Investment.
-You also may not receive funding reimbursement for any expense for which you have already been reimbursed from another funding source.
+You will not be permitted to use FACTOR funding as a component of your Significant Investment.
+You also may not receive funding reimbursement for any marketing expense for which you have already been reimbursed from another funding source.
 All RSF tour approvals must be declared to FACTOR as income if you’re applying for the same appearances.

 The Board of Directors of the Radio Starmaker Fund shall make the final determination on all funding requests and their decision is final and binding and not subject to review or appeal.
 The criteria used by the Board shall be comprised of a number of factors including the track record of the artist, the amount of investment being made by the label, the marketing plan and the resources available to the Fund in that period.
 There will be no jury process that considers the artistic or commercial merit of the music, however, we ask that you submit a sample of music (MP3 or WAV file) as part of your application for context.